 Housing assignments are made shortly before the session begins.
 We do our best to match students with the type of housing they request, but this is not always possible, and we cannot honor requests for specific rooms or buildings.
-You can find photographs of examples of Penland housing in the About Penland section of our website:
+You can find photographs of examples of Penland housing through the link below.
+Note: we only house people enrolled in workshops.

 College and Teacher Credits

 Undergraduate and graduate credit may be earned at Penland through Western Carolina University.
 Charges ($125 per undergraduate credit; $150 per graduate credit, $65 application fee) are in addition to Penland’s fees and are subject to change.
 Students must check with their institution to make sure these credits are transferable.
 Please contact the registrar if you are interested in college credit.
 A certificate of course completion is also available for a $20 fee.
 Teachers interested in receiving Public Education Certificate renewal credits for Penland classes must contact their local school board.

 Arrival and Departure